-The Department expects that as a result of the ongoing capital projects at many of the Port's terminals, cargo volumes should increase in the future and the Port should be able to offer expanded service offerings.
-For example, the terminal automation project, once completed, is expected to generate operating efficiencies that will increase the amount of space for container storage, and may ultimately lead to additional container volumes being processed through the terminal.
-Furthermore, the EIR for the YTI Container Terminal Redevelopment Project is nearing completion, and once the YTI Container

-Terminal Redevelopment Project is completed in 2017 (expected), the terminal will be able to accept larger vessels.
-See "THE PORT AND THE DEPARTMENT-Capital Improvement Planning-Capital Improvement Projects-Terminal Projects".
+The Department expects that as a result of the ongoing capital projects at many of the Port's terminals, cargo volumes should continue to increase in the future and the Port should be able to offer expanded service offerings.
+For example, the TraPac Container Terminal Automation Project, expected to be completed in 2017, is expected to generate operating efficiencies that will increase the amount of space for container storage, and may ultimately lead to additional container volumes being processed through the terminal.
+Furthermore, the YTI Container Terminal Redevelopment Project is underway, and once completed in 2017 (expected), the terminal will be able to accept larger vessels which may lead to additional volume through that facility.
+See "THE PORT AND THE DEPARTMENT-Capital Improvement Planning-Capital Improvement Projects-Terminal Projects."